 You may choose to opt out of the NHS using your data for planning and research purposes - please ask for details.

 Our guiding principle is that we process your records in strict confidence.

 You have the right to ask for a copy of all pharmacy records about you (generally in paper or electronic form).

 Generally, there will be no charge for a printed copy of the information we hold about you.
 We are required to respond to your request within one month.

-You will be required to provide ID, for example a passport, full driving licence or credit/debit card before any information is released to you.
+You will be required to provide an ID, for example, a passport, full driving license, or credit/debit card before any information is released to you.